KushajveerSingh/blog/_pages/about.md

 - [Certifications](#certifications)

 ### Education
-- **Master of Science** in Computer Science
+- **Master of Science** in *Computer Science*
     - University of Georgia, Athens, GA, USA (Jan 2021 - Dec 2022)
     - GPA: 3.82 / 4.00

-- **Bachelor of Technology** in Electronics and Communication Engineering
+- **Bachelor of Technology** in *Electronics and Communication Engineering*
     - Punjab Engineering College (Deemed to be University), Chandigarh, India (Aug 2016 - Jun 2020)
     - CGPA: 7.0 / 10.0

 ### Work Experience
-- **Full Stack Developer** (Jul 2022 - Dec 2022) (UGA)
-    - Worked in the IT department of the *College of Agriculture and Environmental Sciences, University of Georgia (Athens, GA, USA)*
+- **Temporary Technical Professional** at *College of Agriculture and Environmental Sciences (AESL), UGA* (Athens, GA, USA) from Jul 2022 - current (UGA).
-    - Implemented *Node.js/Express* parser to do real time *Microsoft Access* to *PostgreSQL* query conversion
-    - Brought up development and production servers, including IP whitelisting and backup configuration with periodic syncing, and migrated 18 years of data from Access to PostgreSQL database
+    Worked as **Graduate Student Assistant** from Jul 2022 - Dec 2022 with the same responsibilities.
+    - AESL is a testing lab that provides services to 159 counties in Georgia and neighboring states, including the mortgage industry.
+It maintains a 7 TB Microsoft Access database, with ongoing efforts to migrate to PostgreSQL.
+    - Designed and developed a real-time soil ph monitoring website using React/Next.js/TypeScript in 1 month, enabling the technicians to view live results, and reducing the testing time from 4 minutes to 15 seconds per set.
-    - Automated data entry pipeline using *Python/TypeScript*, resulting in a reduction of time from 2 minutes per handwritten form to 25 seconds on average, by implementing autocomplete functionality for various fields
+    - Automated data entry pipeline using Python/TypeScript, resulting in a reduction of time from 2 minutes per handwritten form to 25 seconds on average, by implementing autocomplete functionality for various fields.
-    - Rewrote the entire codebase for a proprietary language, which included converting information from a 200-page manual to a *TypeScript/Next.js* application and updating the queries from *Access* to *PostgreSQL*
+    - Rewrote the entire codebase for a proprietary language over the course of 3 months, converting information from a 200-page manual to a TypeScript/Next.js application and updating the queries from Access to PostgreSQL.
+    - Brought up development and production servers, including IP whitelisting and backup configuration with periodic syncing.
+Achieved this by learning Microsoft PowerShell and Windows Task Scheduler and working with a coworker over the course of a month and helped to automate some of their jobs also.

-- **Graduate Teaching Assistant** (Jan 2022 - Aug 2022) (UGA)
+- **Graduate Teaching Assistant** at *Franklin College of Arts and Sciences, UGA* (Athens, GA, USA) from (Jan 2022 - Aug 2022)
-    - Worked in the *Computer Science department, University of Georgia (Athens, GA, USA)*
-    - Led weekly meetings and facilitated group discussions for the course *Discrete Mathematics for Computer Science*
+    - Led weekly meetings and facilitated group discussions for the course *Discrete Mathematics for Computer Science*.
+    - Updated course materials to address students’ questions and concerns, improving their understanding in a class of 180 students.
-    - Held one-on-one office hours for 2 transfer students, covering the entire course in detail while covering practical applications of the content and mentored students on the career paths in computer science
+    - Mentored 2 transfer students for the whole semester, covering the entire course in detail and emphasizing practical applications.

 ### Additional Experience
-- **Google CS Research Mentorship Program** (Sep 2022 - Dec 2022) (Athens, GA, USA (Remote))
+- **Google CS Research Mentorship Program** (Sep 2022 - Dec 2022) (Athens, GA, USA)(Remote)
-    - Selected for a 12-week competitive Google CS Research Mentorship Program (CSRMP 2022B) among 50 candidates selected from all across USA and Canada.
+    - SSelected to participate in a 12-week Google Research program.
-    - The mentorship program inspires students from Historically Marginalized Groups (HMGs) to pursue and persist a career in CS research.

-- **Poster submission, School of Computing Research Day** (Sep 2022 - Oct 2022) (UGA)
-    - Submitted 2 posters for the School of Computing, Research Day at University of Georgia (Athens, GA, USA)
-    - Created a module that improves the robustness of Graph Neural Networks (GNNs) against adversarial attacks
-    - Proposed module beats state-of-the-art in 3 out of 4 datasets, while only adding 5 lines of code
-    - Presented a poster on generating full human body 3D scans from random noise
+    - Engaged in discussions with a Google mentor and peers on topics related to computer science research, including diversity and the impact of AI.

 - **Workshop paper reviewer, CVPR 2021** (Apr 2021) (UGA)
     - Reviewed 2 papers for the *Biometrics Workshop, jointly with the Workshop on Analysis and Modeling of Faces and Gestures, CVPR 2021*
-    - Split the review into summary, strengths, weaknesses
+    - Split the review into summary, strengths, weaknesses.

 - **Paper reviewer and presentation judge, GJSHS 2021** (Feb 2021 - Mar 2021) (UGA)
     - Reviewed 6 papers for the 46th *Georgia Junior Science & Humanities Symposium (GJSHS)* from high-school students.